EliseeMm/aMazeGame/README.md

 Designing a maze requires the use of different algorithms and data structures inorder to make the algorithm work and then create a maze

-Learnt to use a GUI : This project uses javafx for its scenes and stages.
+Learnt a GUI : This project uses javafx for its scenes and stages.

-Learnt the basics of SQL : This project makes use of SQLite.
+Learnt SQL : This project makes use of SQLite.

 # Algorithms